 Each of these decenterings has been formative in my own journey to Unitarian Universalism, which began in the Southern Baptist fold and passed through liberal Baptist life.
-I’ll be speaking this morning mostly about pluralism, but you will be hearing more about my touchstones of progressivism and pragmatism in coming weeks.
-For now, to share with you some of my journey, my primary childhood religious context was a large Southern Baptist congregation in the midlands of South Carolina.
+My primary childhood religious context was a large Southern Baptist congregation in the midlands of South Carolina.
 When I was younger and my worldview was formed almost exclusively from this perspective, I would have been happy if all six billion people on Earth were Southern Baptists.
 But as I grew older I began to meet increasing numbers of non-Southern Baptists who were kind, well-adjusted, smart, funny, competent human beings.
 My church was the center of my world, and taught me to believe that the most important decision anyone could make was whether to accept Jesus as “your personal Lord and Savior.”
 But I became increasingly unsure of how to reconcile this exclusivist belief with the many remarkable people I was meeting in the world who understood Jesus differently than I had been taught.

 My church taught me that Jesus, as defined by the Southern Baptist Convention, was the one, true center.
 Yet I increasingly met people whose worlds centered on the Methodist church or the Catholic church as well as others whose worlds did not revolve around any religion.
 Their lives centered on their career, family, or favorite sports team.
 If I had been born a few decades earlier, I could perhaps have more easily maintained my Southern Baptist beliefs with less struggle because I might have met fewer people who were not Southern Baptists.
 But when your roommate is a Roman Catholic, your best friend is an atheist, and your favorite professor is a Buddhist, it is increasingly difficult to maintain with integrity the position that the Southern Baptist faith — or any other single religion — is the one, true center.
 My encounters with a diverse and pluralistic humanity was decentering Jesus in the same way that Copernicus decentered the planet earth, Darwin decentered the human species, and Freud decentered the conscious mind.

-Since the decentered, pluralistic perspective that I have been describing has been my worldview essentially since my sophomore year in college, some of you may be wondering what took me so long to join Unitarian Universalism.
-Reflecting on this question, at least three reasons come to mind.
+Since the decentered, pluralistic perspective that I have been describing has been my worldview essentially since my sophomore year in college, you may be wondering what took me so long to become a Unitarian Universalist.
+At least three reasons come to mind.
 First, the deeper I delved into the two thousand year history of Christianity, the more I came to discover the many neglected resources in the Christian tradition that can be vital contributions for healthy spirituality and transformative ethics, which is part of why the “Jewish and Christian teachings” remain one of the Six Sources of Unitarian Universalism.
 Second, retrieving the best of the Christian tradition has allowed me to help many people move from a more fundamentalist faith to a more open-minded, generous, and compassionate practice.
 Third, there are many de facto Unitarian Universalists in progressive Christian circles, and hanging out with those folks kept me amongst liberal Christians longer than I may have otherwise stayed.

 Yes, it is true that Jerry Falwell, Mike Huckabee, Roy Moore, Tim LaHaye, and Fred Phelps are Baptists, but Martin Luther King, Jr. was also Baptist — so too are Bill Clinton, Al Gore, Jimmy Carter, Jesse Jackson, and Bill Moyers.
 However, despite my gratitude for many aspects of my Baptist heritage, I am even more grateful for the opportunity to choose Unitarian Universalism as a liberal religion that embraces the fullness of twenty-first century knowledge and experience.
 I am grateful for the opportunity to choose to join a religious tradition, whose forebears include John Adams and Susan B. Anthony, Clara Barton and William Ellery Channing, Ralph Waldo Emerson and Margaret Fuller, Thomas Jefferson and Frank Lloyd Wright, Forrest Church and Rebecca Ann Parker, William Sinkford and Peter Morales.

 I am similarly grateful for the opportunity to choose to be a part of a congregation in which myself and my wife Magin can both feel fully a part.
-Magin was raised to practice Reform Judaism, but has become a practicing Buddhist in recent years and is interested in merging a Western-style Buddhism with an earth-centered spirituality.
+Magin was raised to practice Reform Judaism, but has become a practicing Buddhist in recent years.

 To give you a glimpse into my longstanding interest in all manner of religious and humanist traditions, I would like to share with you a few results of an admittedly unscientific test I took back in 2007 on Beliefnet.com called Belief-O-Matic.
-(One of the advantages of moving is that you excavate all sorts of random documents from your past.)
-The quiz is described as follows: “Even if you don’t know what faith you are, Belief-O-Matic™ knows.
+The quiz is described as: “Even if you don’t know what faith you are, Belief-O-Matic™ knows.
 Answer 20 questions about your concept of God, the afterlife, human nature, and more, and Belief-O-Matic™ will tell you what religion (if any) you practice…or ought to consider practicing.”
 It then issues the following whimsical caveat, “Warning: Belief-O-Matic™ assumes no legal liability for the ultimate fate of your soul.”

 - The inherent worth and dignity of every person;